w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Confirming the Address on your Device

 On the "Accounts" tab, find your Ledger-connected account (the one called "Ledger").
-Click on the three vertical dots at the left of the row.
+Click on the three vertical dots at the end of the row.
 This will open a new menu, here you can click the "Show address on hardware device" option to display the address on your device.

 ![](assets/ledger-4.png)